billthelibrarian/Project-2-Group-13/ReadME.md

 * `transform.ipynb` is a jupyter notebook that uses pandas to clean and transform raw data as well as load it in PostgreSQL
 * `populate.sql` is a sql code file that you will need to access to populate the data tables in PostgreSQL
 * `ReadME.md` is the read only file you're currently viewing which contains the instruction manual for this data
-* `technical_report.ipynb` is the read only jupyter notebook with the technical descriptiion explaining what was done to the raw data to deliver a cleaner and more easily usable product to analysts as well as consumers
+* `technical_report.ipynb` is the read only jupyter notebook with the technical description explaining what was done to the raw data to deliver a cleaner and more easily usable product to analysts as well as consumers

 * In folder, `Resources` are the following files:
     1. `courses_1.csv` is partition 1 of 3 raw data from `BNCollegeCourses_2022-02-05.csv`